-According to a Seewhy statistic, published by econsultancy.com, 99% of ecommerce visitors will not buy on the first visit:
+According to a Seewhy statistic published by econsultancy.com, 99% of ecommerce visitors will not purchase on their first visit:

 It 's therefore physiological that, as happens in physical stores, the user wants to "take a look": to address this problem you can use some strategies, including dynamic remarketing, sending mail cart abandonment and the use of the criterion of shortage.

 Among the elements that generate cart abandonment, there are some elements that we could bring under the umbrella of risk management.